Kimberley Stolen Generation Aboriginal Corporation

 In 1995 the Human Rights and Equal Opportunity commission held an inquiry into the separation of Indigenous children from their families.
 Members of the commission came to the Kimberley and over 400 people attended hearings in Broome and Hall’s Creek.
 As a result of the inquiry Stolen Generation working groups were formed in each Kimberley town.

 In 1996 the Kimberley Stolen Generation Committee was formed with representatives from all the working groups.
 The committee was incorporated in 2001 as the Kimberley Stolen Generation Aboriginal Corporation.
-The corporation has carried out activities and projects that acknowledge the experiences of members of the Stolen Generations and help them come to terms with it.
+The corporation has carried out activities and projects that acknowledge the experiences of members of the Stolen Generations and to help with meaningful support.

 The KSGAC Link Up Service also helps Aboriginal people of the stolen generations to search for and find their families.